ucan-wg/invocation/README.md

 #### Audience
 [Audience]: #audience

-The OPTIONAL `aud` field specified the intended recipient of Invocation, otherwise the Audience MUST be assumed to the [Subject].
+The OPTIONAL `aud` field specified the intended recipient of Invocation, otherwise the Audience MUST be assumed to be the [Subject].
 This is useful for message routing, command brokers, proxy execution, gateways, replicated state machines, and so on.

 ### Task
 [Task]: #task